 49.6.4 Fins, Struts, and Blast Plates, located between the strut and leading edge of the cavitation plates, shall not be included in any measurement.
+The use of any side mounted fin is not allowed.
+All struts and fins hardware shall be located within 6 inches of the centerline of the hull.
+Any small fins located on the cavitation plates will be acceptable.
+An offset outboard style rudder is acceptable.

 49.6.5 There is no tolerance allowed for warpage, settling, etc.